MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-azure-network-adapter.md

 To configure Azure Network Adapter, go to the Network extension for it in Windows Admin Center.

 In Windows Admin Center:
-1. Navigate to the server or cluster hosting the VMs that you want to add to Azure Network Adapter.
+1. Navigate to the server hosting the VMs that you want to add to Azure Network Adapter.
 1. Under **Tools**, select **Networks**.
 1. Select **Add Azure Network Adapter**.
 1. On the **Add Azure Network Adapter** pane, enter the following required information, and then select **Create**: